crfroehlich/ts-tools/README.md

 - `yarn docs:all`: Runs all documentation commands.
 - `yarn docs:api`: Generates a single API doc based on the code in the project.
 - `yarn docs:publish`: Assembles the Markdown documentation for the entire project and publish it to GitHub pages using API Extractor.
-- `yarn docs:standardize`: Creates or updates a new readme with a standard set of readme sections, including a toc, yarn script documentation, links to repo documentation files and an NS8 license.
+- `yarn docs:standardize`: Creates or updates a new readme with a standard set of readme sections, including a toc, yarn script documentation, links to repo documentation files and "The Unlicense" license.
 - `yarn generate:exports`: Generates index.ts files for all exports recursively in the 'src' folder.
 - `yarn lint`: Lints the codebase.
 - `yarn lint:docs`: Lints the code documentation.